 - If you identify Eurasian Watermilfoil or Curly-leaf Pondweed, apply Sonar at 30ppb (about 2-1/2 ounces per acre-foot of water) in ponds with little or no flow early in the spring before weed has a chance to proliferate.
 It can be diluted in a 5 gallon bucket of water and spread around the pond or sprayed evenly over the surface.

-- If you identify Coontail, native Watermilfoil or native Pondweed species, spot treat only in areas that the weeds are interfering with your water use by applying Hydrothol at the rate of 54 to 108 pounds per acre-foot.
-That is equivalent to using 1 to 2 pounds in an area that is 40 feet x 10 feet and 2 feet deep.
+- If you identify Coontail, native Watermilfoil or native Pondweed species, spot treat only in areas that the weeds are interfering with your water use by applying Hydrothol at the rate recommended on the label.
 Warning! - Never treat more than 10% of your pond at a time with this product.
 Hydrothol’s half life is 7 days, so limit applications to 10% of pond area per week.
 An alternative treatment is to spray Reward at the rate of 2 gallons per surface acre over areas that you wish to control the vegetation.

 - Consider removing live or dead aquatic vegetation with an Aquatic Rake or Cutter to reduce the amount of decaying organic matter in the pond, which will reduce the nutrient level.